-The 10-session course runs from September 10-November 16, 2018.
-Live classes will be held each week from 12:00 to 1:30 pm ET.
+The 10-session course runs from February 4—April 26, 2019.
+Live classes will be held each Wednesday from 12:00–1:30 pm ET.
 After the final day of class, students will have another five weeks of access to the virtual classroom, including the recordings of webinars.

 ❖ This course offers 39 ICF CCE units in Core Competencies and 5 ICF CCE units in Resource Development.